-10.2 Ad-Hoc Charter Operations
+10.2 Charter Operations

-- 10.2.1 The following section provide guidance to operators when seeking approval for (ad-hoc) charter/lease operations.
+- 10.2.1 The following section provide guidance to operators when seeking approval for charter operations.

 - a) Letter of Request and Application Form: A letter of request shall be submitted to the CAAM requesting for approval of intended flight.
-Once the approval is granted, an application shall be made to CAAM using the (ad-hoc) charter/lease operations form requesting for approval of the intended flight.
-The required form can be downloaded from the CAAM website using the following link (Ad-Hoc Charter/Lease Operations Form).
+Once the approval is granted, an application shall be made to CAAM using the charter operations form requesting for approval of the intended flight.
+The required form can be downloaded from the CAAM website using the following link (Charter Form).

-- b) Supporting Documents: Documents describing the intended flight shall be attached with the (ad-hoc) charter/lease operations application form as follows:
+- b) Supporting Documents: The operator is required to submit documented evidence as follows:

-- 1) CAAM approval
+- 1) To Airworthiness Division:

-- 2) Charts of destination airports;

-- 3) Charts of destination-alternate airports;

-- 4) Charts of en-route alternate airports;

-- 5) Relevant airways charts; and

-- 6) Special Procedures:

-- i) Decompression/Escape Procedure;
+- Maintenance Agreement with Approved Maintenance Organisation or Foreign Approved Maintenance Organisation (AMO/FAMO) or Engineer on Board (EOB);

-- ii) EDTO; and
+- ii) Arrangement on Maintenance Data;

-- iii) Any others.
+- iii) Arrangement on Tools and Equipment;

+- iv) Arrangement on Aircraft spares;

+- v) Maintenance activities expected;

+- vi) Maintenance activities expected; and

+- vii) Latest risk assessment.